Huegoxaga/notes/finance/README.md

 - Contracts are generally agreements between two parties to perform some action in the future
 - for financial contracts.
 These actions are often based on security prices, currency exchange rates, commodity prices or security indexes
 - Commonly known as derivatives
+- Contracts can have both long sides and short sides
 - Derivatives can be a contract which is a agreements between two parties to perform some action in the future for financial contracts.
 - These actions are often based on security prices, currency exchange rates, commodity prices or security indexes
 - Derivatives are a type of securities that derive values from underlyings like assets or securites